jgordon/axioms/axioms/03 Substitution, Typical Elements, and Instances.md

              (typelt x s)))))
 ```

-3.10 The principal property of 'fd' is that when e holds and a real
+3.10 The principal property of `fd` is that when e holds and a real
 entity instantiates x, then there is a real entity that instantiates y
 and the corresponding eventuality holds.